DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

 --------------

 Being a polymath implied a certain status to uphold.
-Even when she'd been a student of the university (A status that she actually planned to return to relatively soon, if only partly, to get her next diploma) teachers and family had reminded her that, by starting out with topics as disparaging as folklore and materials science, she had to send a strong, visible message that she was indeed acknowledgeable about both topics and not spreading herself thin.
+Even when she'd been a student of the university (A status that she actually planned to return to relatively soon, if only partly, to get her next diploma) teachers and family had reminded her that, by starting out with topics as disparaging as folklore and materials science, she had to send a strong, visible message that she was indeed knowledgeable about both topics and not spreading herself thin.
 For this reason, she had to be a prim and (Something that came more naturally to her) neat lady in public, else people wouldn't trust what she claimed to know, diplomas or no diplomas.
 Not until she amassed more success than she already had.

 That stopped at home.
 The real home, not the rooms which she allowed formal guests into.